-Karen Peacock.
-Ms. Peacock has served as a member of our board of directors since August 2019.
-Since May 2017, Ms. Peacock has served as Chief Operating Officer for Intercom, Inc., or Intercom, a corporation that develops and markets business messaging and communication software.
+EXPERIENCE: Ms. Peacock has served as a member of our board of directors since August 2019.
+Since July 2020, Ms. Peacock has served as Chief Executive Officer for Intercom, Inc., or Intercom, a corporation that develops and markets business messaging and communication software, and from May 2017 to July 2020, Ms. Peacock served as Chief Operating Officer for Intercom.
 From January 2016 to March 2017, Ms. Peacock served as Senior Vice President, Small Business at Intuit Inc., or Intuit, and from 2014 to January 2016, she served as VP, General Manager of Intuit's Employee Management Solutions division.
 Ms. Peacock has also held other senior roles at Intuit, including Vice President of Marketing and Product Management.
 Prior to joining Intuit in 2002, Ms. Peacock was Director of Product Management at Allegis Corporation and prior to that, was a management consultant with the Boston Consulting Group.
-Ms. Peacock holds an M.B.A. from the Stanford Graduate School of Business and a B.A. in Applied Mathematics from Harvard University.
+Ms. Peacock holds an M.B.A. from Stanford Graduate School of Business and a B.A. in Applied Mathematics from Harvard University.
 She was selected to serve on our board of directors because of her valuable expertise in business, industry, and her extensive experience in executive-level operational roles.